suffolklibraries/sljekyll/new-suggestions/articles/_posts/2020-01-03-great-courses-on-kanopy.md

 ![Writing Great Fiction, The Meaning of Life, Making Healthy Food Taste Great, Food, Science, and the Human Body](/images/featured/featured-kanopy-great-courses.jpg)

 Did you know that our [Kanopy](https://suffolklibraries.kanopy.com/) video streaming service gives you access to thousands of lessons from The Great Courses?
-We've picked out just a few examples of [their huge range](https://suffolklibraries.kanopy.com/category/915).
+We've picked out just a few examples of [their huge range](https://suffolklibraries.kanopy.com/category/915) to inspire you during [Jumpstart January](/jumpstart-january/).

 [Set up Kanopy &rarr;](/elibrary/kanopy/)